tgnewikow/Homework-7-Scraping-with-BeautifulSoup/README.md

-# Homework-7: Scraping with BeautifulSoup
+# Homework 7: Scraping with BeautifulSoup

 Homework for Columbia's Lede Program